 The range of provision the Governors may consider making for this group could include:-

-*Reducing class sizes thus improving opportunities for effective Afl and accelerating progress
+*Reducing class sizes thus improving opportunities for effective assessment for learning and accelerating progress

 *Providing small group work with an experienced teacher focussed on overcoming gaps in learning

 *1 – 1 support

-*Additional teaching and learning opportunities provided through learning mentors, trained TAs or external agencies:-
+*Additional teaching and learning opportunities provided through learning mentors, trained LSAs or external agencies: –